ncsa/ncsa_system_documentation/docs/source/common/slurm/monitor.rst

 See the scancel man page for other available options.

-System Maintenance Reservations
+System Reservations
 ----------------------------------

 Slurm will block your job from starting if there's a reservation scheduled to start before your job would finish.

-If a reservation is blocking your job from starting, ``squeue`` will return a message like ``ReqNodeNotAvail, Reserved for maintenance`` for your job.
 You may be able to shorten the runtime of your job to fit in before the reservation starts.

+- If a system maintenance reservation is blocking your job from starting, ``squeue`` will return a message like ``ReqNodeNotAvail, Reserved for maintenance`` in the ``NODELIST(REASON)`` column for your job.

+- To see a list of reservations on a system, use ``scontrol show reservations``.

 Useful Batch Job Environment Variables
 -----------------------------------------